-APRA's recent announcements on both Australia becoming an "Unquestionably Strong" banking system, and the proposal for implementation of the 2017 Basel III regulatory reforms, will likely lead to changes in regulatory capital levels for all ADIs in Australia.
+APRA's announcements clarifying its expectations for banks to hold 'Unquestionably Strong' levels of capital, and the discussion papers released in 2018 on the implementation of the Basel III revised capital framework, which APRA has stated is likely to come into effect on January 1, 2022, will likely lead to changes in regulatory capital levels for all ADIs in Australia.
 The impact of this regulatory change on the Bank will not be known until APRA has finalized its regulatory position.
-The Bank remains in regular discussion with APRA regarding its decision to apply for Basel II advanced accreditation of its internal models and the timeframe for applying for this accreditation remains uncertain.
+The Bank's decision to apply for Basel II advanced accreditation of its internal models remains uncertain.
 The decision to apply for advanced accreditation will only be made once all relevant regulatory developments have been considered and APRA indicates a willingness to accept an application.
 Because of the uncertainty surrounding the impacts of these regulatory changes, there can be no assurance that the Bank will ultimately decide to seek advanced accreditation, or that it will be successful in obtaining advanced accreditation in a timely manner.